joepuzzo/GettingStartedWithSailsAndAngular/README.md

 7. Added a few example files ( some using a generator )
 8. Created a new index.html with the <ng-app> tag included

+We used the following commands to accomplish this:
 ```bash
 $ sails new testProject
 $ cd testProject